Last Updated on September 30, 2022

-Jabeur was born on August 28th, 1994 in Ksar Hellal, a small town in Tunisia.
-She grew up in Susa with her parents, her two older brothers and her sister.
-She started playing tennis at the age of three, accompanied by her mother, who’s a huge tennis fan.
+Jabeur was born on 28th August 1994 in Ksar Hellal, a small town in Tunisia.
+She grew up in Sousse alongside her parents, two older brothers, and a sister.
+Her mother, a big tennis enthusiast, introduced her to the sport when she was just three.

 Who Is Ons Jabeur’s Current Coach?